 URI College of Pharmacy New Building - The Governor recommends \$65.2 million in a November 2006 bond referendum for a proposed new 120,000 to 150,000 sq. ft.
 College of Pharmacy Building.
-Changes in pharmaceutical research to involved computer technologies require more space that is sufficient, amenable to faculty recruitment, and comparative to other institutions
+Changes in pharmaceutical

-URI Nursing & Associated Health Building - The Governor recommends \$25.0 million in a November 2006 bond referendum to construct a new 50,000 sq. ft. building for the College of Nursing and related Associated Health programs.
+URI Nursing & Associated Health Building -The Governor recommends \$25.0 million in a November 2006 bond referendum to construct a new 50,000 sq. ft. building for the College of Nursing and related Associated Health programs.
 The facility would accommodate college teaching laboratories and classrooms, research space, faculty and administrative offices, clinical practice areas and outreach programs.